 Instead of tip-outs, it has a convertible sofa bed that splits in half so you can use it as a full queen-sized bed or half bed and half couch.

-Additional options include a NoBo Nest rooftop tent, a low-profile AC unit, a kayak holder, and much more.
+Additional options include a NoBo Nest rooftop tent, which can extend the living space.
+It also has an optional low-profile AC unit, a kayak holder, and much more.
 This camper has a two-burner cooktop and a cold-weather package standard.

 MSRP: Around $20,000